mantidproject/dockerfiles/development/readme.md

 - [`mantidproject/mantid-development-centos7`](https://hub.docker.com/r/mantidproject/mantid-development-centos7/) - CentOS 7
 - [`mantidproject/mantid-development-ubuntubionic`](https://hub.docker.com/r/mantidproject/mantid-development-ubuntubionic/) - Ubuntu 18.04 (Bionic)

-Typically you'd want to use the `latest` tag.
-This corresponds to the latest version of the developer package and the latest revision of the [paraview-build](https://github.com/mantidproject/paraview-build) script for the particular base OS.

 If you do need a specific developer package version then they are available as tags.
-Tags follow the naming convention of `devpkg-VER_pv-REV`, where `VER` is the developer package version installed and `REV` is the Git revision of the [paraview-build](https://github.com/mantidproject/paraview-build) script used to build ParaView.
+Tags follow the naming convention of `devpkg-VER`, where `VER` is the developer package version installed.

 ## Usage